 St. Padre Pio said, ” The life of a Christian is nothing but a perpetual struggle against self.
 There is no flowering of the soul to the beauty of its perfection except at the price of pain.”

 I can see how this applies in a special way to the divorced person seeking an annulment.
-When a marriage ends civilly, there’s a lot of pain left.
-There were mistakes made by the person seeking the annulment–whether they were mistakes that led to a relationship that never should have been, or mistakes that contributed to the end of a viable marriage.
-And the only way to face those mistakes and make sure they don’t happen all over again is to walk right back through the pain.
+When a marriage ends civilly, there’s a lot of pain there.
+There were mistakes made by the person seeking the annulment–whether they were mistakes that led to a relationship that never should have been, or mistakes that contributed to the civil end of a valid marriage.
+And the only way to face those mistakes and correct the interior flaws that brought them about is to walk right back through the pain.
 Those mistakes need to be processed deeply and intentionally, with plenty of thought, prayer, quiet time, and good spiritual direction, until the petitioner understands–not just mentally, but on an action-changing level of the heart–what he or she did wrong and how to keep from repeating that.

-Then, there’s the hurt left over from the marriage itself.
-If there has been a divorce, you have to heal not only from the pain of the family breaking, but also from the pain you endured living in a wounded marriage.
+Then, there’s the hurt.
+If a marriage has ended civilly, you have a lot to work through–you have to heal not only from the pain of the divorce, but also from the pain you endured living in a wounded marriage.
 These things weaken a person, and they don’t go away overnight just because you separate and divorce.

 For me, it’s taken four years so far to go through the annulment process (over half that time was just me working through the questionnaire)–and I’m grateful, because, looking back, I can see that every minute of that time has been a blessing.
-Even though the marriage was broken from the beginning, I’m grateful that “moving on” hasn’t been made easy.
+If I had gone into another relationship, it would have been a huge mistake.
+Even though the marriage was broken from the beginning, and even though it was the most painful experience I’ve ever lived through, I’m grateful that “moving on” hasn’t been made easy.
 I’m grateful that, in order to move forward, I first had to go back and sort through everything that happened in the past–despite the fact that that was incredibly painful.

-Finally, I am ready to wholeheartedly accept the Church’s decision–whatever that may be.
-This has been, in part, a fruit of the annulment process–because it’s tedious, because it requires the divorcee to relive the pain and analyze it, and because it takes a long time.
+Finally, after four years, I am ready to wholeheartedly accept the Church’s decision–whatever that may be–and I can confidently hope that, if I dated again, I’d be more careful to seek God’s will this time.
+This has been a fruit of the annulment process–because it’s tedious, because it requires the divorcee to relive the pain and analyze it, and because it takes a long time.
 All of these things were hard to walk through, but, at the same time, were a gift.